 Easy Home Remedies for Sinusitis

-Sinusitis is one of the most common respiratory conditions, affecting almost all of us at some point of time.
 Inflammation of the sinus passages restricts the flow of mucus from the sinuses through the nose.
 This causes congestion, respiratory problems, headaches, and other symptoms.
 In most cases, the condition is caused by viral infections or allergic reactions, which are best dealt with using natural solutions.
 Thankfully, Ayurveda offers us a wealth of information when it comes to treating sinusitis naturally.
 Described as part of the prana vaha srotas (respiratory system), which also channels prana or the life force through your body, its health is regarded as critical for your wellbeing.

-Simple Home Remedies for Sinusitis
+Simple Ayurvedic Home Remedies for Sinusitis

-Indian gooseberry, which is better known to us as amla or amalaki, is often the primary ingredient in Ayurvedic medications for sinus problems and respiratory conditions.
+Indian gooseberry, which is better known to us as amla or amalaki, is often the primary ingredient in Ayurvedic medications for sinus infections and respiratory conditions.
 This is because of well-documented antibacterial properties, showing that the fruit extract can inhibit activity of over a 100 bacterial strains.
 Amla is one of the simplest natural cures for sinusitis as it can simply be consumed whole as a fruit.
 You can also consume amla juice or mix amla powder with honey to consume it.
 Do this at least twice or thrice a day to get relief from symptoms of sinusitis.

 5. Nasya and Neti